Rabbinical College Bobover Yeshiva Bnei Zion ROI Analysis

 ROI Analysis

 Because the median debt is $0, the debt-to-income ratio is also $0.
-With a positive return on investment in the first year and no debt, the break-even timeline is immediate.
+With earnings exceeding tuition in the first year, the break-even timeline is less than one year.

 Generated from College Scorecard & IPEDS data